 You are here

-Jason Frank is a Professor of Government and his primary field is political theory.
-Jason’s research and teaching interests include democratic theory, American political thought, politics and literature, and political aesthetics.
+Jason Frank is the Robert J. Katz Chair of Government and his primary field is political theory.
+Jason’s research and teaching interests include democratic theory, American political thought, modern political theory, politics and literature, and political aesthetics.
 He received his MA and Ph.D. in political science from the Johns Hopkins University, and a BA in politics from the University of California, Santa Cruz.
 Before coming to Cornell, Jason taught at Santa Cruz, Duke, and Northwestern.
 He has also held research fellowships at UCLA’s Center for 17th- and 18th-Century Studies, Duke’s Franklin Institute for Interdisciplinary Research, and the National Endowment for the Humanities.
-Last year Jason participated in the Mellon Foundation’s John E. Sawyer Seminar on the theme of “The Political Will.”

-Jason works on historically situated approaches to democratic theory, with an emphasis on early American political thought and culture.
-His first book—Constituent Moments: Enacting the People in Postrevolutionary America (Duke University Press, 2010)—explores the recurrent legal and political dilemmas engendered by the American Revolution’s enthronement of “the people” as the sovereign ground of public authority.
-Chapters of Constituent Moments have been separately published in several journals and anthologies, and selections were translated into Spanish and published in the Revista Argentina de Ciencia Politica.
+Jason’s first book—Constituent Moments: Enacting the People in Postrevolutionary America (Duke University Press, 2010)—explores the recurrent legal and political dilemmas engendered by the American Revolution’s enthronement of “the people” as the sovereign ground of public authority.
+The book has been widely reviewed across several disciplines, and chapters have been separately published in several journals and anthologies, most recently in A Political Companion to Frederick Douglass (University Press of Kentucky, 2017).
+Selections from Constituent Moments were translated into Spanish and published in the Revista Argentina de Ciencia Politica.

 Jason’s second book offers a revisionist interpretation of The Federalist Papers and debates over constitutional ratification.
-In Publius and Political Imagination (Rowman & Littlefield, 2013) Jason argues that previous studies have neglected the central significance of the formative imagination to The Federalist: how Publius (and the Constitution he was invented to defend) enlists the public imagination to secure the practical conditions of democratic self-rule.
-The Federalist expressed a visionary republicanism, Jason argues, based on the antecedent and uninterrogated investments of a disciplined political imagination.
-Publius examines the democratic limitations of this Founding vision and its ongoing effects in contemporary politics.
-A “Critical Exchange” on this book was published in Perspectives on Politics, and a larger symposium is forthcoming in Polity (“Political Imagination and the Problem of Founding: Recent Work by Jason Frank”).
+In Publius and Political Imagination (Rowman & Littlefield, 2013), Jason argues that previous studies have neglected the central significance of the formative imagination to The Federalist, that is, how Publius (and the Constitution he was invented to defend) enlists the public imagination to secure the practical conditions of democratic self-rule.
+The Federalist expressed a visionary republicanism, Jason argues, based on the antecedent and uninterrogated investments of an authoritative and disciplined political imagination.
+Publius and Political Imagination examines the democratic promise and limitations of this Founding vision and its ongoing effects in contemporary politics.
+A “Critical Exchange” on this book was published in Perspectives on Politics and a symposium around it recently appeared in Polity (“Political Imagination and the Problem of Founding: Recent Work by Jason Frank”).